jdevfullstack/PureBasic/README.md

 you are good to go.

 ## Contributing
-1. Fork it!
+1. Fork the repo!
 2. Then, made changes and create a pull request.
-I'm happy you contribute to my repo!
+I'm happy you contribute!
-3. In case you don't want to fork this repo, please star this.
+3. In case you don't want to fork this, please star this if you find this informative.
 Thanks!

 ## License
 MIT - the permissive license